WE will train you to be able to help an adult improve their reading skills.

 How much time will tutoring take outside of class time?

-At first it is longer, but the goal is 60 minutes of preparation time per class and the monthly Round Table meetings.
+At first it is longer, but the goal is 60 minutes of preparation time per class and a monthly Round Table meeting held the second Tuesday of every month.

 I'd love to volunteer but I have a few trips planned.
 How does this work?